Notice of Registration for the Diversity Immigrant Visa Program.

-Yes, provided they are otherwise eligible to adjust status under the terms of Section 245 of the INA, selected applicants who are physically present in the United States may apply to the Bureau of Citizenship and Immigration Services (BCIS) for adjustment of status to permanent resident.
-Applicants must ensure that BCIS can complete action on their cases, including processing of any overseas derivatives, before September 30, 2005, since on that date registrations for the DV-2005 program expire.
-No visa numbers for the DV-2005 program will be available after midnight on September 30, 2005 under any circumstances.
+Yes, provided they are otherwise eligible to adjust status under the terms of Section 245 of the INA, selected applicants who are physically present in the United States may apply to the U.S. Citizenship and Immigration Services (USCIS) for adjustment of status to permanent resident.
+Applicants must ensure that USCIS can complete action on their cases, including processing of any overseas derivatives, before September 30, 2006, since on that date registrations for the DV-2006 program expire.
+No visa numbers for the DV-2006 program will be available after midnight on September 30, 2006 under any circumstances.

 No, applicants who are not selected will receive no response to their entry.
 Only those who are selected will be informed.
-All notification letters are sent within about nine months of the end of the application period to the address indicated on the entry.
-Anyone who does not receive a letter will know that his or her application has not been selected.
+All notification letters are sent within about five to seven months from the end of the application period to the address indicated on the entry.
+Since there is no notification provided to those not selected, anyone who does not receive a letter about five to seven months from the end of the registration period should assume that his/her application has not been selected.

 There is no minimum age to apply for the program, but the requirement of a high school education or work experience for each principal applicant at the time of application will effectively disqualify most persons who are under age 18.